FR6024/VLRF/README.md

+# Capture More: Video Frame Interpolation with Larger Receptive Field
-# The code is currently being organized and will soon be made available as open source.
+The code is currently being organized and will soon be made available as open source.